 Product security and best practices

-The 3D Secure 2 transaction authentication process involves transfer of PII information to the issuer and then authentication values back from the issuer to the merchant.
-Therefore, it is important that you review the security features and follow the recommended best practices on this page.
+The 3D Secure 2 transaction authentication process involves the transfer of PII information to the issuer and then authentication values back from the issuer to the merchant.
+Therefore, you must review the security features and follow the recommended best practices on this page.

 Security features in the 3DS Server and the Web SDK

 All API requests and responses use one

 threeDSServerTransIDfield value (unique to each session) during the transaction authentication life cycle.
 This unique ID is generated in response to the

 /authenticaterequest, and it will remain the same until the transaction authentication is complete.
 If this field value is different at any stage, the server will return an error response.
 However, if you send a wrong ID in the

 /authenticaterequest, the server ignores the wrong ID and returns a new ID that will be used until the transaction is complete.